Introduction

 - Formal Setting:

 Since debating takes place in a formal setting, debate participants should learn to greet each other in a way that matches the setting.
-In a school setting, for example, debate greetings mostly begin with “good day, ladies and gentlemen.”
+In a school setting, for example, debate greetings mostly begin with “Good day, ladies and gentlemen.”

 10 Ways to Improve Your Debating Skills